opensciencegrid/perfSONAR-verify/README.md

 # perfSONAR-verify
-Verify is a Perl script that compares perfSONAR data in remote perfSONAR hosts to the same data collected in centralized data stores.
-Its purpose is to confirm that the data centralization process is complete and accurate.
+<P>Verify is a Perl script that compares perfSONAR data in remote perfSONAR hosts to the same data collected in centralized data stores.
+Its purpose is to confirm that the data centralization process is complete and accurate.</P>

 Three main tests are performed:
 1) Alteration - This checks for items in both the central store and the remote perfSONAR hosts where measures differ.